-When the DSL is absent, the Deputy - Sarah Foster (Welfare Manager) - will act as cover.
+When the DSL is absent, the deputy safeguarding lead - Ben Layzell or a member of the Pastoral Team (see important contact table pg4) - will act as cover.

-If the DSL and are not available, the senior leadership team will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and deputies are not available, a member of SLT or DSL qualified pastoral staff will act as cover (for example, during out-of-hours/out-of-term activities).